gletreut/gem_reconstruction/readme.md

 sudo docker build -t root/gem:16.04 16.04/.
 ```

 Optionally you can create an additional image with user name and ID matching your local machine.
 Your `/home/user/` directory will be mounted at the same location within your container so that you can easily access your file system.
+First edit the file `dockerfiles/user/Dockerfile` and replace the user name, user ID, group name and group ID to match those on your local machine.
+Then:

 ```
 cd dockerfiles
-sudo docker build -t user/gem:16.04 16.04/.
+sudo docker build -t user/gem:16.04 user/.
 ```

 In order to compile and run code of this project, you can then simply create a docker container and run the commands from inside.
 First create an alias:
 ```
-alias docker-gem='sudo docker run --rm -it -w=$PWD -v /home/user:/home/user -h gem user/gem:16.04'
+alias docker-gem='sudo docker run --rm -it -w=$PWD -v $HOME:$HOME -h gem user/gem:16.04'
 ```

 You might also consider adding directly this line to your `~/.bash_aliases` or `~/.bashrc` files.
 Then execute the alias to run a new container from your image in a terminal: